Bidding a Friend Farewell

 Then my mother blurted out what I expected, "He's dead."

 "Doooodo!"
 I exclaimed, mindful not to use the Lord's name in vain.

 And since yesterday, I have harboured a myriad of thoughts on death.
-All I can now say is that I have believed what I have always thought of life as a series of partings.
+All I can now say is that I have agreed with the great novelist Charles Dickens that life as a series of partings.
 Steve Wanyee's dad has parted us and I wonder who's next in my circle of friends.

 For the time being, I will pay Steve Wanyee a visit some time this week, God-willing and weather-permitting, to give him solace as he prepares to bury his also fatherly father.
 Adieu!

 Sharing is CaringLike this story?
 Then share it on: